magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 #### Kernel memory layout

-If the current processor ID is 0, then execution is transferred to the `master` function:
+If the current processor ID is 0, then execution branches to the `master` function:

 ```
 master: